Program Innovation

 Join us for an evening of exploring the engineering world!
 Be part of hands-on design challenges, interact with diverse engineers, and become a community of future engineers.

-Exploring Engineering Day is Thursday, March 20th, 2024!
+Exploring Engineering Day is Saturday, March 7th, 2026!

-For future people in STEAMED
+For future STEAMED professionals

 Solve challenges while making friends

-Exploring Engineering Day is also filled with guests, professionals in the community, and opportunities to make friends!
+Exploring Engineering Day is filled with guests, professionals in the community, and opportunities to make friends!
 Come and join 70+ youth and work on design challenges, enjoy a delicious meal from local restaurants, and win raffle prizes.

 Exploring Engineering Day is an annual event filled with discovery, exploration, and collaboration for youth who aspire to have STEAMED centered careers.

-Our Post-Secondary programs focus on workforce development through college and career training with hands-on work experience
+Our post-secondary programs focus on workforce development through college and career training with hands-on work experience

 Post-Secondary Education